 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 Rice Lake continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 1991.
+By clicking here you will be directed to the Arbor Day Foundations Tree City directory.
+Scroll down to see that The City of Rice Lake is currently a member, and has been an active member in Tree City USA for 29 years.

 Limiting or Removing Threats to Birds